Matt0550/Eurostreaming-telegramBot/README.md

 OPTIONAL: use docker to build the image

+If you don't want to use docker, you can just go ahead and skip this step.
+Otherwise, change the `image` in `docker-compose.yml` with the image name you used.
+Run the container with `docker-compose up -d`

 ```bash
   docker build -t Eurostreaming-telegramBot .
 ```
-If you don't want to use docker, skip this step.
-Else, change the `image` in `docker-compose.yml` with the image name you used.
-Run the container with `docker-compose up -d`

 Install dependencies